matteobiagiola/FSE19-submission-material-DIG/README.md

 - username: `ubuntu`
 - password: `fse2019`

-If the automatic setup worked, you can skip to [the validation experiments section](#2-run-the-experiments-validation---after-the-setup).
+If the automatic setup worked, you can skip to [the run experiments section](#2-run-the-experiments-test-case-generation---after-the-setup).
 Otherwise procede to the [manual setup section](#11-manual-setup).

 #### 1.1 Manual Setup